mouad-halli/mouad-halli/README.md

 ## :wave: Hi Welcom to my Github
-#### My name is Mouad Halli, I love exploring and creating 🚀, I'm a <b>web development enthusiast</b> and currently a software engineering student at 1337 Coding School.
+#### My name is Halli Mouad, I love exploring and creating 🚀, I'm a <b>web development enthusiast</b> and currently a software engineering student at 1337 Coding School.
 ---

 ### 🧰 Languages and Tools